-Safe and convenient cycle access should be retained at streetworks wherever possible.
+Safe and convenient cycle access should be retained at road/streetworks wherever possible.
 This means that:

-- Cyclists should not be unnecessarily diverted, squeezed or endangered by grit or temporary metal surfaces. - Temporary traffic lights to control narrowed sections of road should give cyclists enough time to pass through safely before traffic starts coming towards them. - Unless impossible to avoid because the entire carriageway is closed to all traffic and cyclists have to be diverted onto the footway, 'cyclists dismount' signs should be avoided.
+- Cyclists should not be unnecessarily diverted, especially not onto busier or narrower carriageways. - Cyclists should not be endangered by grit, debris, temporary metal plates or any slip hazard.
+The area round construction sites needs to be kept clean. - Temporary, one-way shuttle-working traffic lights to control narrowed sections of road should give cyclists enough time to pass through safely before traffic starts coming towards them. - Reducing speed limits and/or providing warning signs advising drivers not to overtake cyclists are preferable to 'Cyclists dismount' signs (unless the entire carriageway is closed to all traffic and cyclists have to be diverted onto the footway). - Two-way cycling should be arranged wherever possible even when one-way diversions are in place for motor traffic.

 Code of practice: The DfT publishes a code of practice for anyone responsible for street and road works on all highways and roads (except motorways and dual carriageways with a speed limit of 50 mph or more).
 This has a section on catering for cyclists, advising practitioners that they "must ensure suitable provisions are made for the safety of cyclists passing or crossing the works."
-It stresses the need for particular care where cycle lanes or cycle tracks are affected; to "consider whether access on the carriageway can be preserved for cyclists, even if it needs to be closed to motor vehicles"; prevent unsafe conditions for cyclists during shuttle working with traffic control; and to bear in mind that cyclists need more time than motorists to clear a section controlled by portable traffic signals.

-g.
-Reporting systems
+It stresses the need for particular care where cycle lanes or cycle tracks are affected; to "consider whether access on the carriageway can be preserved for cyclists, even if it needs to be closed to motor vehicles"; prevent unsafe conditions for cyclists during shuttle working with traffic control; and to bear in mind that cyclists need more time than motorists to clear a section controlled by portable traffic signals.30 g.
+Reporting systems though, they need to develop a better way of facilitating communication between contributors and councils (i.e. to acknowledge receipt of a report, or to feedback on whether the defect has been repaired).
+This is something that Well-Managed Highway Infrastructure advises.
+We know from Fill That Hole, for example, that authorities and individuals by no means always log the fact that a pothole has been filled.